-When it comes to the speed options in stand mixers, it is best to go with the model with the most speed options available.
+Speed Options: When it comes to the speed options in stand mixers, it is best to go with the model with the most speed options available.
 More speed options mean that the stand mixer will be able to handle different baking tasks.
-For example, kneading the dough requires slower speeds while higher speeds are best for whipping cream.
+For example, kneading the dough requires slower speeds, while higher speeds are best for whipping cream.
 As a rule of thumb, I always go with stand mixers that have 6 to 7-speed options.

-In regards to features, I highly recommend you look for a stand mixer that comes with a Slow Start functionality.
+Slow Start Feature: Regarding features, I highly recommend you look for a stand mixer that comes with a Slow Start functionality.
 This is a nifty feature that slows down the motor for a few seconds to prevent ingredients inside the bowl from flying all over the place: less mess, less stress.

-Design or color variations should also be considered.
-Will the stand mixer fit in nicely with the overall esthetics of your kitchen décor?
+Color Variations: Will the stand mixer fit in nicely with the overall esthetics of your kitchen décor?
 This is subjective so go with what is visually pleasing for you.
 Just remember to consider the previous points we discussed.

-Check to see what the warranty covers and its length.
+Warranty: Check to see what the warranty covers and its length.
 If you need to return the item for repair or replacement, does the manufacturer shoulder the return shipping fee?
 How good is their customer care service?
 I recommend you check around forums for comments about the manufacturer's availability to their customer regarding inquiries.

 1. KitchenAid Artisan Stand Mixer